 We have details for soft play, sport, drama, dance, music, arts & crafts, gymnastics, martial arts and much more…

 RBC have a number of arts venues, where theatre productions, exhibitions and courses run this includes the Hexagon theatre.
-Reading Arts
+What's on Reading

 For information on the Your Reading Passport which entitles Reading residents to a reduction in cost for Reading Borough facilities, please visit the main RBC website.
-Reading Residents ~ Reading Passport
+Your Reading Passport (YRP)